What does a limited contractor license restrict?

 Prepare for the North Carolina General Contractors Exam with comprehensive quizzes.
 Study using interactive flashcards and multiple-choice questions, including hints and detailed explanations.
 Get ready for your certification!

 A limited contractor license specifically restricts the annual project value to $500,000.
-This means that contractors holding this type of license are permitted to engage in construction projects, but their total monetary involvement in those projects cannot exceed that set threshold in a given year.
+This means that contractors holding a limited license are permitted to undertake projects that do not exceed this financial threshold in a given year.
+Such licensing is designed to ensure that smaller-scale contractors can engage in construction activities without the need for a full license, which typically covers larger project scopes and values.

 Subscribe